 - Access to the British National Formulary (BNF)

 The NMC (2018) acknowledge that our society is changing and so care is changing with it.
 Nurses provide vital care throughout our lives.
 As a future qualified nurse, you will spend time developing knowledge, skills and behaviours that every nurse must have.

 Your programme offers an equal balance of theoretical and practice learning to facilitate achievement of the standards of proficiency so that you maximise the health and well-being of those in your care.

-Shortly after you start with us in September, you will have a week-long induction.
+Shortly after you start with us you will have a week-long induction.
 Your induction will include a number of themed events that are designed to familiarise you with the content of the programme.
 In addition, you will have the opportunity to meet with key staff and also interact with your fellow peers.